Kamala (wrestler)

 James Arthur Harris (May 28, 1950 – August 9, 2020), better known by his ring name Kamala, was an American professional wrestler.
-Nicknamed "The Ugandan Giant", Kamala portrayed a fearsome and simpleminded Ugandan.
+Nicknamed "The Ugandan Giant", Kamala depicted a fearsome and simpleminded Ugandan.
 He wrestled barefoot, clad only in a loincloth, his face painted with war paint and two stars painted on his chest and a moon painted on his stomach.
 During his ring entrance, he sported an African mask and wielded a spear and shield.
 He is best known for his appearances with the World Wrestling Federation (now WWE) over the course of numerous runs in the company between 1984 and 2006.
 In April 2025, Harris was inducted into the Legacy wing of the WWE Hall of Fame.

 Early life

 Harris was born on May 28, 1950, in Senatobia, Mississippi, to Jessie Harris and Betsy Mosely.
 He grew up in Coldwater, Mississippi, where his family owned a furniture store.
 He had four sisters.
 When he was around four, his father was shot dead during a dice game, leaving the family impoverished.
 As a youth, Harris worked as a sharecropper to help support his family.

 Harris left high school in the ninth grade and became a habitual burglar.
 In 1967, local police suggested he leave town.
 As Harris put it, "Back then if you didn't leave like they said, you would be found dead somewhere."
 He relocated to Florida, where he drove trucks and picked fruit.
 At age 25, he moved to Benton Harbor, Michigan, where he met wrestler Bobo Brazil.
 Harris then began training as a wrestler, under Brazil's friend, "Tiny" Tim Hampton.
 He moved to Arkansas to continue training and escape the snow in Michigan.